TranPhucVinh/Cplusplus/Physical layer/File IO/fstream/README.md

 File operations with ``fstream`` includes:
 * [Create new file](File%20operations.md#create-new-file)
-* [Read data from file](File%20operations.md#read-data-from-file): [Issue with <<](File%20operations.md#-caused-reading-separated-by-spaces), [Read the whole file](File%20operations.md#read-the-whole-file): Read into char array on stack memory, read into a buffer on heap memory initialized with unique pointer
+* [Read data from file](File%20operations.md#read-data-from-file): [Issue with <<](File%20operations.md#-caused-reading-separated-by-spaces), [Read a number of characters of a file into a buffer](File%20operations.md#read-a-number-of-characters-of-a-file-into-a-buffer): Read into char array on stack memory, read into a buffer on heap memory initialized with unique pointer
 * [Write data to file](File%20operations.md#write-data-to-file)

 # API